whoisdsmith/BOOKMRKS-MTHRFCKR-II/Media/Audio.md

 ---

-### Audio-Pro Audio-VST
+#### Audio-Pro Audio-VST

 ![](https://static.kvraudio.com/i/b/densitymkiii.jpg)

 [Density by Variety Of Sound](https://www.kvraudio.com/product/density-by-variety-of-sound) - Density is a Bus Compressor that offers smooth and versatile dynamic processing on the stereo bus.
-It isn't modeled after any specific outbo...
+It isn't modeled after any specific outbo…

 2022-10-28T19:37:58.000Z